raohmaru/CFC/docs/RuleScript.md

 A Primitive in RuleScript is data that has no attributes and are not objects of the game.

 ### String
-A string is a series of characters that represents a text.
+A string is a series of signs that represents a text.
 String literals can be specified using single or double quotes, or no quotes at all (depending on the context).

 ### Integer